silentdiverchris/Jiminy/README.md

  =setcontext-prj:Jiminy-b:wait-enh-pri:low-rem:3/nov-due:10/dec=
 ```

-..would give every subsequent item tags for project 'Jiminy', bucket 'Waiting', priority 'Low', mark it as an enhancement, set a reminder for the 3rd of November and a due date of 10th December.
+..would give every subsequent item the tags for project 'Jiminy', bucket 'Waiting', priority 'Low', and mark it as an enhancement, set a reminder for the 3rd of November and a due date of 10th December.

-You can use the full tag name, eg 'bucket:\[bucket name]' or any synonym that you set up, by default 'b' is a synonym for 'bucket'.
-Similarly, the 'Project' tag has a synonym of 'prj' but you can easily have 'p' as the synonym for project instead of priority.

 This document has a context setter at the beginning to set the context for items I want to remind me about things to do with the document, namely;